-Reflect on what went wrong and take time to talk about what happened and what might help for the future.
-Approach people with empathy to talk about why the plan was important in the first place.
+Reflect on what didn’t go well, and take time to talk about what happened and what might help for the future.
+Approach with kindness to talk about why the plan was important in the first place.
 Avoid coming across as judgmental or demanding.
-Sometimes these conversations can be challenging, but it’s possible to be direct yet supportive at the same time.
+Sometimes these conversations can be challenging, but it’s possible to be direct and supportive at the same time.

 If things are resolved quickly, share your appreciation and gratitude for having had the conversation.
-One conversation doesn’t always resolve the way we’d like, and sometimes we may need to revisit the issues and be willing to keep trying.
+Having just one conversation may not always resolve the situation as quickly as we’d like.
+You may need to revisit the issues and be willing to keep trying.
 If things feel like they’re unresolved, let your friends know you appreciate their time and you’d like to follow up with them in the future.
 It can help to have some space before engaging again.

 Even when we make a plan, we can’t always anticipate when something might go wrong.
 If something bad did happen, focus the follow-up conversation on offering support and avoid blaming people or dwelling on what “should” have happened.
 Offering a supportive response is one more way we can look out for and take care of each other.

 Learn more about how to help your fellow Buffs.